‘Reading a book can’t turn you gay,’ say authors of children’s book yanked by CMS

 “If a white kid reads a book about Martin Luther King Jr., will they become black?
 This book is about a little boy who wears a dress, something outside of traditional gender roles, much like the idea of a girl wearing pants was 100 years ago.
 It’s about following your heart.”

-The couple have watched with dismay from the sidelines this week as Charlotte Mecklenburg Schools officials bowed to conservative outraged and reversed plans to use the book in all first grade classes.
-Much of the opposition came from Republicans in the state General Assembly, who see the book as having an agenda: Promoting acceptance of transgender people.
+The couple have watched with dismay from the sidelines this week as Charlotte-Mecklenburg Schools officials bowed to conservative outrage and reversed plans to use the book in all first-grade classes.
+Much of the opposition came from Republicans in the state General Assembly, who see the book as having an agenda: promoting acceptance of transgender people.

 The Hoffmans, who live in California, suspect few of the opponents have actually read the book, first published in 2014.